 Facebook is the channel that is primarily being used to get results for example in the US market.
 This tells a lot about Facebook as a channel, at least to the extent that it is very easy to test different messages on Facebook and to test the different markets cost-effectively.

 One thing that we have not tried out a lot in Facebook is using Messenger Bots, I have personally heard a lot of good case studies.
-Tough one thing to keep in mind related to this is that, there has been some tightening in the rules related to Messenger Bots.
+One thing to keep in mind though, related to this is that, there has been some tightening in the rules related to Messenger Bots.

 You can do a lot of things with Facebook marketing, and this blog is only focuses on the most necessary things.
 All remarketing, how to use references, how to get the most out of your videos, and much other relevant content has been still left outside of this text.